calipho-sib/nextprot-docs/pages/portals.md

 * **Reference**: [PubMed ID](http://www.ncbi.nlm.nih.gov/pubmed) reference or [digital object identifier (DOI)](https://www.doi.org/) of the study supporting the evidence.

-* **Protein Origin**: Species from which the protein being studied was derived.
+* **Protein Origin**: Species from which the protein being studied was derived, captured with the [NCBI taxomomy](https://www.ncbi.nlm.nih.gov/taxonomy).
 Note that it is different from the experimental system (see below).

 * **Cell line / Tissue**: Cell type or tissue from the [CALOHA human anatomy vocabulary](ftp://ftp.nextprot.org/pub/current_release/controlled_vocabularies/caloha.obo) or the cell line from the [Cellosaurus knowledge resource](http://web.expasy.org/cellosaurus/) that was used in the experiment.
 Empty for *in vitro* experiments.

-* **Experimental system**: Species in which the mutated protein is studied.
+* **Experimental system**: Species in which the mutated protein is studied, captured with the [NCBI taxomomy](https://www.ncbi.nlm.nih.gov/taxonomy).
 For example, a mouse protein [protein origin = Mus musculus] can be studied in a human cell line [Experimental system = Homo sapiens]. *In vitro* studies are annotated as "None (*in vitro*)".

 * **Experimental details**: Curator note adding relevant information about the evidence.